 Painter, sculptor, and mixed media artist Radcliffe Bailey (b.
 1968, Bridgetown, NJ; lives and works in Atlanta, GA) utilizes the layering of imagery, culturally resonant materials and text to explore themes of ancestry, race, migration and collective memory.
 His work often incorporates found materials and objects from his past into textured compositions, including traditional African sculpture, tintypes of his family members, ships, train tracks and Georgia red clay.
 The cultural significance and rhythmic properties of music are also important influences that can be seen throughout his oeuvre.
 Often quilt-like in aesthetic, his practice creates links between diasporic histories and potential futures, investigating the evolution or stagnation of notions of identity.

 Writer, art historian, and curator Ksenia M. Soboleva is based in New York City and specializes in queer art and culture.
 She received her PhD from the Institute of Fine Arts.
-Soboleva has curated exhibitions at La MaMa Galleria, Assembly Room, Honey’s, and others.
+Soboleva has curated exhibitions at La MaMa Galleria, Assembly Room, and 80WSE.
 She has taught at NYU, the Cooper Union, and presented her research at various institutions in the United States and abroad.
-She was the 2020–2021 Marica and Jan Vilcek Curatorial Fellow at the Solomon R. Guggenheim Museum, where she co-organized the Gillian Wearing retrospective on view through April 4, 2022.
-She is currently an Andrew W. Mellon Gender and LGBTQ+ History Fellow Center for Women’s History at the New-York Historical Society Museum & Library.
+She was the 2020–2021 Marica and Jan Vilcek Curatorial Fellow at the Solomon R. Guggenheim Museum, where she co-organized the Gillian Wearing retrospective on view through June 2022.
+She is currently the Andrew W. Mellon Gender and LGBTQ+ History Fellow at the Center for Women’s History at the New-York Historical Society Museum & Library

 The Rail has a tradition of ending our conversations with a poem, and

 Isabel Sobral Campos